 When architecture is bland, an upgraded streetscape may be needed to give the district personality.
 A strong pattern of pavers, flower boxes or planters, street trees, or street furniture can distract the eye from inconsistent architecture or building materials.
 Inconsistent architecture is also a good reason for strong, tasteful sign regulations allowing a tight palette of acceptable options.
 The resulting goals, objectives, and strategies are intended to help signal arrival to a special area, and orientation, and improve the economic stability of the corridor.
-Enhancement to the State Route 73 corridor is a key intervention point that can catalyze further positive change in the social and economic life in Franklin.
+Enhancement to the State Route 73 corridor is a key intervention point that can catalyze further positive change in the social and economic life There are several factors to consider in retrofitting the State Route 73 corridor that can achieve greater levels of vitality.
+Most relate in some way to creating an engaging and stimulating environment that draws customers for the experience of the place.